Ruijin-Shen/LeetCode-Solution/README.md

 2925.
 Maximum Score After Applying Operations on a Tree 3005.
 Count Elements With Maximum Frequency
 3006.
-Find Beautiful Indices in the Given Array I
+Find Beautiful Indices in the Given Array I 3007.
+Maximum Number That Sum of the Prices Is Less Than or Equal to K 3008.

-3008.
 Find Beautiful Indices in the Given Array II